up9inc/up9-install/helm/up9/readme.md

 `agentName` - choose a name with which the agent registers itself

-`defaultModel` - choose name to which all tapping will go by default (can be changed from up9 side later)

 #### Optional
 `sidecarInjectionEnabled` - Whether to enable sidecar injection